Akshay-Hegde/offline-webapps/README.md

 ```
 CACHE MANIFEST
 # v1 2016-01-10
-# Line above is just a simple comment, but it is a good practice to version your manifest file, see explanation bellow
+# Line above is just a simple comment,
+# but it is a good practice to version your manifest file,
+# see an explanation bellow
 example.html
 styles.css
 img/someimage.png